Vendor Management KPIs: How to Track Your Key Vendors' Performance

 Vendor performance management is a discipline put in place to ensure vendors are meeting expectations.
 The context may be different depending on your business’s requirements.

 Quality, reliability and delivery may all be considered when creating vendor management KPIs.
-Innovation and identification of new opportunities may also count as strong performance."
+Innovation and identification of new opportunities may also count as strong performance.

-Defining and agreeing KPIs helps to protect your business from underperformance.
+Defining and agreeing on KPIs helps to protect your business from underperformance.
 By knowing exactly how a vendor is or isn’t performing, you can put the right steps in place to achieve improved vendor outcomes.

 KPIs, otherwise known as Key Performance Indicators, are the metrics by which vendors are measured.
 Setting KPIs matters because it outlines expectations for third parties and helps businesses define the relationship at the negotiation stage.
+They are crucial elements of vendor management best practices.

 KPIs are mutually agreed upon.
 Once put in place, they keep vendors accountable when it comes to fulfilling their obligations.
 And they help businesses to act swiftly if performance isn’t as expected.